activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 COMMIT;
 ```

+One way to achieve isolation is to enforce serial execution ie. allow only one transaction at a time.

-`IMMEDIATE` and `EXCLUSIVE` behaviours acquire locks at the beginning of a transaction.
-In these modes, once a transaction acquires a lock, other concurrent transactions trying to acquire a lock, would fail with a `SQLITE_BUSY` error.
-This enforces serial (one transaction at a time) execution.
+`IMMEDIATE` and `EXCLUSIVE` behaviours enforce serial execution by acquiring locks at the beginning of a transaction.
+In these modes, once a transaction acquires a lock, other concurrent transactions trying to acquire a lock, fail with a `SQLITE_BUSY` error.
+Locks are retained till a transaction either commits or aborts.

 But running only one transaction at a time, might not be performant.

 ### DEFERRED behaviour

-`DEFERRED` behaviour, on the other hand, allows multiple transactions to run concurrently.
-This means that queries from multiple transactions can get interleaved leading to race conditions.
+`DEFERRED` behaviour, on the other hand, allows multiple transactions to run concurrently, which allows queries from multiple transactions to get interleaved.
+SQLite makes sure that transactions remain completely isolated & prevents race conditions even in this mode.

-Even in this mode, SQLite needs to make sure that, outcome of concurrent transactions seem as if they're executed in serial order, to clients.

-Here's a nice [talk](https://youtu.be/5ZjhNTM8XU8?t=825), which covers issues that can come up with concurrent transactions in the absence of serializable isolation.
+In case you're interested, here's a nice [talk](https://youtu.be/5ZjhNTM8XU8?t=825), which covers issues that can come up with concurrent transactions in the absence of isolation.

-Let's look at how isolation is implemented for concurrent ops in `DEFERRED` transactions.
+Let's look at how isolation is implemented for concurrent transactions using `DEFERRED` behaviour.

 ## Atomic commit